This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 How to get to Mojácar Pueblo

 The nearest airport to Mojácar is around an hour’s drive away in Almeria.
-The fastest way to reach Mojácar from Almeria is by rental car but there are bus and shuttle services available as well, they just may take longer due to multiple stops.
+The fastest way to reach Mojácar Pueblo from Almeria is by rental car but there are bus and shuttle services available as well, they just may take longer due to multiple stops.

 Mojácar makes for an excellent day trip if you plan on exploring Spain’s southeastern coast.
 It is small enough that you will be able to experience most of its popular attractions and landscapes within a short time frame.